TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

   * CHANGE CONTEXT VAR HANDLING TO DEAL WITH ASYNC

 ### Extensions to the `uib-element` node
+  * Add input to allow restriction by pageName/clientId/tabId

   * Add individual class handling to _ui processing. [ref](https://developer.mozilla.org/en-US/docs/Web/API/Element/classList).
   * New type "Clone" - use a template or other element already in the HTML and copy it to a new position in the DOM.
 Applies attribs/slot changes if specified.
 Templates themselves are invisible.
   * "Text Box" type - allow msg.payload to be an array with each entry being a new para.